127th Annual Cheyenne Frontier Days July 19-28, 2024

 Cheyenne Frontier Days includes PRCA rodeo & slack events, concerts, Professional Bull Riders, USAF Thunderbirds, parades, pancake breakfasts, Western Art Show & sale, carnival, Old West Museum, and an Indian Village.

 The nightlife at Frontier Days is tons of fun!
-It goes on each night, Friday through the next Saturday, with rock and country music, as well as professional bull riding!
-Acts are announced around Thanksgiving, so check on the CFD website for more information or call 800-227-6336.
+It goes on each night, Friday through the next Saturday, with rock and country music!
+Acts are announced in early March, so check on the CFD website for more information or call 800-227-6336.

 You'll see floats, marching bands, antique carriages, automobiles and horses with riders in period dress.
 It's 90 minutes of cheering fun.
 The Masons hold a Chuckwagon Breakfast from 7:30 to 9:30 a.m. at their lodge at the corner of 19th and Capitol on parade mornings.
 And local churches also hold lunches after the Pancake Breakfasts (signs are up downtown to lead you to the vittles!).

 Pancake Breakfasts: Enjoy a free breakfast with visitors from all over the world!
 Volunteers will serve up more than 100,000 flapjacks, serve 9,200 cartons of milk and 520 gallons of coffee, along with 630 pounds of butter and 475 gallons of syrup!
 Monday, Wednesday, and Friday from 7-9am.

 You think the best part of a Fair is the food on the midway?
 Well, the good news is you not only get Carnival food at Frontier Days, there's so much more!
 Eat free pancakes and get access to barbecue and so much more.
 Click here to read more!!